 Mobile banking has become the norm because of the convenience associated with it.
 This article delves deep to share not only the mobile banking threats but also mobile banking security tips you need to incorporate in your mobile banking strategy.

-According to a recent report, 63% of Smartphone users have a at least one financial app installed on their phone.
+According to a recent report, 63% of Smartphone users have an at least one financial app installed on their phones.
 This is evidence that we are increasingly moving from physical banking to online and specifically mobile banking.

 The most common types of mobile banking threats

 1. Fake mobile banking apps

 There’s an upsurge of fake mobile apps aimed at stealing your banking information.
 Indeed, towards the end of 2017, Google removed up to 36 fake Android security apps from its Google Play Store.
 Fake mobile apps can easily fool you as they look real and genuine.
 However, when you access them, they can steal all your banking information and expose you to mobile banking theft.